How Your Menstrual Cycle Affects Your Mood

 Luteal Phase

-Physically: During the luteal phase, oestrogen levels are high, which can cause symptoms like those during your period such as acne, headaches, and breast tenderness.
+Physically: During the luteal phase, oestrogen levels are high, which can cause symptoms like those during your period, such as acne, headaches, and breast tenderness.